Prince William Shares That Princess Charlotte Loves Unicorns

 “Just as children can take their surnames from their father, so sovereigns normally take the name of their ‘House’ from their father.”

-When Prince George started at St. Thomas Battersea School two years ago, he too started using the name, George Cambridge, which is thought to make it easier for royals to blend in at school.
+When Prince George started at St. Thomas Battersea School two years ago, he too started using the name George Cambridge, which is thought to make it easier for royals to blend in at school.